Prince-AKA/ADAS-BEV/README.md

 You have no idea the struggles I have faced or how hard I have worked.
 You have no idea how much I have suffered and the self-doubt, depression and anguish YOU caused me.

 But what do you care.
-Just keep giving good jobs to fuckin' Senthil-Kumars or Karthiks.
+Just KEEP giving good jobs to fuckin' Senthil-Kumars or Karthiks.
+Rest assured, they'll KEEP stinking up the office.

 Fuck you.